-AMBAG performs metropolitan-level transportation planning on behalf of the region utilizing a continuous, comprehensive and cooperative framework.
+AMBAG performs metropolitan level transportation planning on behalf of the region utilizing a continuous, comprehensive and cooperative framework.
 Among its many duties, AMBAG manages the region's transportation demand model, Geographic Information System (GIS) data services and prepares regional housing, population and employment forecasts that are utilized in a variety of regional plans.
 While transportation planning is AMBAG's federally mandated requirement, as an MPO, AMBAG also provides other services that are summarized below.
 All projects, plans and deliverables are detailed in AMBAG's OWP and Budget.
 Please visit www.ambag.org for additional details.

-2045 METROPOLITAN TRANSPORTATION PLAN (MTP)/SUSTAINABLE COMMUNITIES STRATEGY (SCS)
+2050 METROPOLITAN TRANSPORTATION PLAN (MTP)/SUSTAINABLE COMMUNITIES STRATEGY (SCS)

-AMBAG initiated the 2045 Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
+AMBAG initiated the 2050 Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
 The MTP is the federally mandated long-range transportation plan for the Monterey Bay region.
 This plan lays out a financially constrained list of transportation projects and programs over the next 25 years that will enhance regional mobility while reducing greenhouse gas emissions.
-The 2045 MTP/SCS was adopted in June 2022.
+The 2050 MTP/SCS is scheduled for adoption in June 2026.